 Capital FC’s competitive program is aimed at taking player development to the next level.

-This program has higher fees and a larger time commitment for those who choose to participate.
 The program begins with tryouts in May.
-Selected players will be asked to make a 12-month commitment to the club.
+Selected players will be asked to make a 12-month (40 week) commitment to the club.

 - To continue developing individual technique with an emphasis on good decision making.